Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 A quick link to other sources for the band.

-### Future Includions
+### Future Inclusions

 At the moment the band's merchandise is limited but the band wants to increase their stock.
 When this happens, a merchandise area on this site will be needed.
-At current the only object you can physically purchase is their albums from amazon.
+At current the only object you can physically purchase is their albums from Amazon.
 The band has said merchandise is not as important, it will however be a needed feature in the future.
 An extra page for gig and tour photos should be included in future developments.